pettiross/pettiross/README.md

 ## I'm a design leader who builds happy and diverse teams.

-I'm a solo product designer now, bringing planetary-scale analytics to life at [Wherobots](https://whereobots.com/).
+I'm a solo product designer now.
+My most recent professional experience was bringing planetary-scale analytics and AI to life at [Wherobots](https://whereobots.com/).
 Previously, I took the [Tableau](https://tableau.com/) Product Design team from four people in a single office to a team of 40 working in a 1,000+ person product org across four time zones.
 We got to help Tableau go through hypergrowth, have an IPO, and build to $1 billion in revenue.